devashishk99/YouTube-Summarizer-HuggingFace/README.md

 + On compilation of the entire transcript, it is divided into smaller chunks as LLMs can summarize text only upto certain threshold.
 + HuggingFace Pipeline model (sshleifer/distilbart-cnn-12-6) is used to generate the transcript summary

-The code is also hosted on Streamlit Cloud and can be accessed using the link below: https://devashishk99-youtube-summarizer-huggingface-app-02ennk.streamlit.app/
+The code is also hosted on Streamlit Cloud and can be accessed using the link: https://devashishk99-youtube-summarizer-huggingface-app-02ennk.streamlit.app/